acltc/url-shortener-app/README.md

   self.visits.count
 end
 ```
-Of course, we'll need to test that!!
-So let's add a spec for it (again in **spec/models/link_spec.rb**):

 ##Next feature

-Next, let’s render 404s if link doesn’t exist.
+Next, render 404s if link doesn’t exist.
 There are different approaches for this, but you can go with `raise ActionController::RoutingError.new('Not Found')`

 ##Next feature

-Next, let’s create edit and update actions for links.
+Next, create edit and update actions for links.

 Now add links on the index page which will make the edit page, new page, and show pages easily accessible.